 - Locking Optimization: When loading data into a compressed rowgroup, the X lock on rowgroup is acquired.
 However, with delta rowgroup, an X lock is acquired at rowgroup but SQL Server still locks the locks PAGE/EXTENT because X rowgroup lock isn't part of locking hierarchy.

 If you have one or more nonclustered indexes, there's no locking or logging optimization for the index itself, but the optimizations on the clustered columnstore index as described previously are still there.

 Trickle insert refers to the way individual rows move into the columnstore index.
 Trickle inserts use the INSERT INTO statement.
 With trickle insert, all of the rows go to the deltastore.
 This is useful for small numbers of rows, but not practical for large loads.

 INSERT INTO [<table-name>] VALUES ('some value' /*replace with actual set of values*/)

 Concurrent threads using INSERT INTO to insert values into a clustered columnstore index can insert rows into the same deltastore rowgroup.

-Once the rowgroup contains 1,048,576 rows, the delta rowgroup us marked closed but it is still available for queries and update/delete operations but the newly inserted rows go into an existing or newly created deltastore rowgroup.
-There is a background thread Tuple Mover (TM) that compresses the closed delta rowgroups periodically every 5 minutes or so.
-You can explicitly invoke the following command to compress the closed delta rowgroup
+Once the rowgroup contains 1,048,576 rows, the delta rowgroup us marked closed but it's still available for queries and update/delete operations, but the newly inserted rows go into an existing or newly created deltastore rowgroup.
+There's a background thread Tuple Mover (TM) that compresses the closed delta rowgroups periodically every 5 minutes or so.
+You can explicitly invoke the following command to compress the closed delta rowgroup.